-We have audited the financial report of ASCF #1 Fund (the Scheme), which comprises the statement of financial position as at 30 June 2017, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the period then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of ASCF #1 Fund (the Scheme), which comprises the statement of financial position as at 30 June 2018, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Directors' declaration.

-In our opinion, the accompanying financial report of ASCF #1 Fund is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of the Scheme is in accordance with the Corporations Act 2001, including:

-- a giving a true and fair view of the Scheme's financial position as at 30 June 2017 and of its performance for the period ended on that date; and - b complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- a giving a true and fair view of the Scheme's financial position as at 30 June 2018 and of its performance for the year ended on that date; and - b complying with Australian Accounting Standards and the Corporations Regulations 2001.

-Basis for Opinion
+Basis for opinion